-Proceeds from the sale of excess right-of-way acquired with program funding must be paid back to the project fund as described in Chapter 9 and Master Funding Agreement.
+Proceeds from the sale of excess ROW acquired with program funding must be paid back to the project fund as described in Chapter 9 and Master Funding Agreement.

 Supporting documentation will be required to fully consider each project application.
 In addition to the funding plan described above, local agencies will be required to submit the following materials: